PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 <pre>java -jar Scielo-Spain-Crawler.jar OUTPUT_DIRECTORY [JOURNAL_ID]</pre>

 OUTPUT_DIRECTORY is the directory to place the downloaded corpus.
 JOURNAL_ID is the journal's ID.
-This parameter is optional the optional and it should be used to download only an specific journal.
+This parameter is optional and it should be used to download only an specific journal.

 Note that the file CC-licenses.txt must be in the OUTPUT_DIRECTORY, otherwise the crawler will crash.